mikemix/mxreCaptcha/README.md

 and name it accordingly to match your translator `locale` setting (for example `fr_ca.po`).
 Finally translate error messages and compile this file to `*.mo`.
 Put those two files inside the `language` directory.

+If you are willing to share your translation, please make a pull request.

 ## Unit tests

 This modules comes up with unit tests. phpUnit is required to run the suite: